 Specialty Origami Paper

 These are different types of high-end paper usually used by advanced folders in specific situations.
-There are a lot of amazing and beautiful types of paper here but they do tend to be a bit more on the expensive side.
+There are a lot of amazing and beautiful types of paper here, but they do tend to be a bit more on the expensive side.

 Many different origami artists agree that Origamido paper is pretty much as close to perfection as you can get.
-This paper is hand made by Michael LaFosse and Richard Alexander at the Origamido Studio.
+This paper is handmade by Michael LaFosse and Richard Alexander at the Origamido Studio.
 Every sheet of paper is a unique work of art.

 Robert J. Lang describes this paper as “Thin, strong, crisp, takes a crease and isn’t overly weakened by folding.”